Duncan1738/Solar-Power-Prediction-using-XGBoost-Transformer-Model/README.md

 🔹 Transformer model allows learning long-range dependencies in time-series data 🔹 Hyperparameter tuning is available for both models! 🛠️

-📦 Dependencies
+ Dependencies
 Ensure you have the following installed:

-🐍 Python 3.x
+- Python 3.x
-📊 Pandas
+- Pandas
-🔢 NumPy
+- NumPy
-🎨 Matplotlib
+- Matplotlib
-🚀 XGBoost
+- XGBoost
-⚙️ Scikit-learn
+- Scikit-learn
-🤖 PyTorch & Transformers (for deep learning model)
+- PyTorch & Transformers (for deep learning model)

-📜 License
+License
 This project is licensed under the MIT License.
-Feel free to use and modify! ✨